If you are looking for vocal warm-up exercises that match the song you’re trying to sing perfectly, you’ll want to read this article.

 In this incredibly dramatic scene from Mozart’s interpretation of the Don Juan story, Bryn Terfel is the actor in the reddish-brown cloak.
 Watch how intense and exaggerated his facial expressions are throughout the scene.

-Singing one of the best-loved arias ever written is one of the best-loved sopranos to have ever lived.
-Amazingly, this performance was given when Dame Te Kanawa was 69 years old.
+Singing one of the best-loved arias ever written, here is one of the best-loved sopranos to have ever lived.
 She is an incredible example of how you can sing beautifully through your entire life if you take good care of your voice.

 Marian Anderson’s distinguished career is marked not only by fantastic singing, but also by courageous defiance in the face of racism.
-After being rejected by the Daughters of the American Revolution for being a black performer, she sang instead for a larger group of supporters, facing the very building that she was banned from.
 Her voice is flawless, in spite of the shortcomings of the old recordings, but more importantly, her heart can be heard in everything she sings.

 In the video above, she sang for a beautiful Christmas program.
-Notice her alignment.
-It remains consistent throughout the changes in the song.
+Notice her alignment and how it remains consistent throughout the changes in the song.

-An overly simple way to think of the country genre is fancy folk (read: glossy folk pop).
+An overly simple way to think of the country genre is fancy folk.
 But it’s had quite a history through the years, having evolved from Appalachian mountain music, southern blues, country-western and what’s called “honky-tonk.”

 Tips & Vocal Exercises for Country Singers